 Extraversion looks at how social and talkative a person is.
 The way a person gathers energy, appreciates attention, and asserts themselves in social situations determines whether or not they are an extrovert.
 On the other side of the spectrum is an introvert.

 Let’s take a look at this specific theory, how extraversion fits into it, and whether or not you can become “more” extraverted.

 About the Big Five

 Let’s get started by talking about the Big Five Personality Theory.
 You won’t be hearing about ENTPs or ISFJs when talking about the Big Five.
-The Big Five is a set of five dimensions of personality that can be used to assess and describe the personality of anyone.
+The Big Five, also known as the Five-Factor Model, is a set of five dimensions of personality that can be used to assess and describe the personality of anyone.

 This theory is the most well-known and accepted theory in personality psychology today, but it’s certainly not the first (and probably won’t be the last!)
 In the past, psychologists have tried to identify a number of traits that could be used to universally describe personality.
 As many as 4,000 traits were identified at one point.
 As little as three were also used in popular theories.
 (Extraversion was one of these three traits – the other two were neuroticism and psychoticism.)
 Around the 1980s, personality psychologists settled on “the Big Five.”
 The big five, better known by their acronyms OCEAN or CANOE, are: